willfurnass/sheffield_hpc/stanagepilot/software/libs/cuda.rst

    nvcc filename.cu

-will compile the CUDA program contained in the file ``filename.cu``.
+This will compile the CUDA program contained in the file ``filename.cu``.

 ..
 TODO: incorporate the following if install CUDA < 11 at some point.